 1. Figure Out If She's Crazy

 Well, you aren't that naive to expect that you are going to bring up your kids after the divorce without having any conflicts, are you?
 Having arguments with your ex about the way both of you are bringing up your kid is absolutely okay.
 But not when it lasts for ages.
 Your ex not liking your new girlfriend is also totally okay.
 Let's be honest, she doesn't have to like her.
 But it is not normal if she's texting you all day long with threats to take children away or killing your new partner.
 If that's the case, it's time for you to start wondering whether your ex wife is having a borderline personality disorder.
 The best option is to seek professional help for her.
-Otherwise she may be dangerous to you, your new girlfriend and your children.
+Otherwise she may be dangerous to you, your new girlfriend from this russian dating site and your children.
 Don't wait until she literally tries killing your new partner or stealing your kids.
 You should consult a shrink and force your ex wife to pay him a visit.

 2. Mind Your New Partner